Johnathon Schaech: Personal life

-During the mid-1990s, Schaech often accompanied actress Ellen DeGeneres, who had not yet come out as a lesbian, to public events.
+During the mid-1990s, Schaech often accompanied actress Ellen DeGeneres, who had not yet come out as a lesbian to public events.
 Schaech was scheduled to appear in the 1997 episode of Ellen in which DeGeneres's character also came out as gay but could not participate in the filming.

 Schaech married actress Christina Applegate in October 2001.
-In December 2005, he filed for a divorce citing irreconcilable differences, which became final in August 2007.
+In December 2005, he filed for a divorce citing irreconcilable differences.
+The divorce was finalized in August of 2007.

-Schaech's next marriage was to Jana Kramer on July 4, 2010, after announcing their engagement the previous December, but announced their separation one month later.
+Schaech married Jana Kramer on July 4, 2010, seven months after announcing their engagement.
+The couple announced their separation one month later.
 Their divorce was finalized in June 2011.

 In 2013, Schaech spoke on Capitol Hill about the importance of arts education.

-Schaech's third marriage was to Julie Solomon, in July 2013.
+As of 2024, he is married to Julie Solomon since July 2013.
 They have a son born in September 2013, and a daughter born in July 2020.
+Schaech has stated that he stopped drinking alcohol after meeting her, having tried to attain sobriety several times before.

-On January 11, 2018, Schaech wrote an article in People Magazine, in which he stated that director Franco Zeffirelli sexually assaulted him during the filming of Sparrow (1993).
-Schaech wrote that the assault dented his confidence and caused trauma that led to his addictions to sex, drugs, and alcohol.
+In 2018, People Magazine published Schaech's first-person account of having been sexually assaulted by film director Franco Zeffirelli during the filming of Sparrow in 1993.
+Schaech wrote that the assault affected his confidence and caused trauma that led to his addictions to sex, drugs, and alcohol.

-In 2019, Schaech took part in the Rape, Abuse & Incest National Network (RAINN) PSA, "Won't Stay Quiet" as a survivor of sexual violence.
+Schaech took part in the 2019 Rape, Abuse & Incest National Network (RAINN) PSA, "Won't Stay Quiet," as a survivor of sexual violence.